Skip to ma into content

 Diaphragm process explained:

 In the diaphragm process, a porous diaphragm (partition) is used between the anode and cathode.
 It allows ion exchange but prevents mixing of chlorine and sodium hydroxide solution.
 A salt solution is used as the electrolyte, and chlorine is released at the anode, while hydrogen and sodium hydroxide are produced at the cathode.
-However, the quality of sodium hydroxide is lower in this process compared to other methods.
+However, the quality of the sodium hydroxide is lower in this process compared to other methods.

 Membrane process explained: